More about the Islington Youth Council

 - devising a campaign plan

 - thinking of creative ideas to canvass for support, such as attending school assemblies and using social media.

 What we do

-The youth councillors take part in a number of activities to support their work in making progress with their priorities, including attending meetings, taking part in consultations, engaging other young people through social media and holding to account Council leaders and decision makers.
+The youth councillors take part in a number of activities (including attending meetings taking part in consultations, engaging other young people through social media and holding to account Council leaders and decision makers) to support their work in making progress with their priorities.